xitrum-framework/RhinoCoffeeScript/dev/README.rst

 Step 1
 ~~~~~~

-Download coffee-script.js (the core compile) from http://coffeescript.org/.
+Download coffee-script.js (the core compile) from http://coffeescript.org/
+and put it in the root directory of this project.

 Step 2
 ~~~~~~